Printable Page Market News Return to Menu - Page 2 3 4 5 6 7 8 9 10

 GENERAL COMMENTS:

-cash market.
-Boxed beef prices were mixed on Monday, with choice up $3.30 and
+Boxed beef prices were higher on Monday, with choice up $2.53 and select up